ConorCorp/ConorCorp.github.io/content/posts/removing-friction-from-writing-w-decap-cms/index.md

 ## Friction

-So this flow is actually pretty ok, but I found that I never really had a "Just jump in and start writing" vibe with it, like with notepad, Bear Notes or some WYSIWYG editor.
+The vanilla hugo/github flow is actually pretty ok, but I found that I never could develop a "Just jump in and start writing" vibe, like with notepad, Bear Notes or some WYSIWYG editor.

 Here's what the process normally looked like: